shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/4/solution/README.md

-# Adding State to Our Pallet
+# Creating a Balances Pallet

-You can find the solution for the previous step here.
+You can find the solution to the previous step here.